d12frosted/elpa-mirror/gnu/vertico-readme.txt

   • [vertico-unobtrusive]: `vertico-unobtrusive-mode' displays only the topmost candidate.

+  See the Commentary of those files for configuration details.
 With these extensions it is possible to adapt Vertico such that it matches your preference or behaves similar to other familiar UIs.
 For example, the combination `vertico-flat' plus `vertico-directory' resembles Ido in look and feel.
 For an interface similar to Helm, the extension `vertico-buffer' allows you to configure freely where the completion buffer opens, instead of growing the minibuffer.
 Furthermore `vertico-buffer' will adjust the number of displayed candidates according to the buffer height.

   Configuration example for `vertico-directory':